 2. TETON Sports Explorer 4000 Backpack

 Metallic gray and black, 600D Diamond Ripstop fabric with attached, bright yellow rain fly let water bead and fall fast off this large capacity pack.
 Easily access mesh pouches and waterproof, zippered side and top pockets.
 Tent poles securely anchor to the sides of the floating pocket design.
 Ample storage in top loading main compartment and the upper and lower exterior gear loops.
 Dual shoulder drinking tube access from an internal hydration pack pocket that holds up to three liters and a separate, zippered compartment for the sleeping bag contribute convenience, comfort, and versatility.
-Organize tent poles, fishing poles and other hanging gear with ease using daisy chair loops.
+Organize tent poles, fishing rod or poles and other hanging gear with ease using daisy chair loops.

 The TETON Sports Explorer 4000 backpack’s rugged, internal frame design with full-length adjustable shoulder straps and adjustable torso length of 19 to 23 inches accommodates a person five feet one inch to six feet four inches tall or smaller to the larger frame.
 Dense and deep upper back pads, padded waist belt and lumbar with back contour-friendly dual aluminum stays enhance comfort and good air circulation to keep you drier and cooler as you trek the trails.
 This powerful combination of lumbar support with a fully adjustable strap system evenly distributes the weight of the pack across the body to the hips and legs.
 Dual barrel-lock cinch cords keep everything secure.